 - In these strategies, all motivational feedback is tailored on the user’s tracked behaviour, stage of change, or sent by the doctor.

-- We started to define user journeys to visually map the main stages of user interaction with the system.
+- We designed the user journeys to visually map the main stages of user interaction with the system.
 Keeping in mind that our user research pointed to low technology familiarity, we envisioned a great deal of interaction to be initiated not by the user, but by the system through notifications, adopting a conversational metaphor in which the system (or the doctor) sends messages to the user providing educational content, tailored feedback and asking for data.

 - Following the user journeys, we outlined a few low fidelity sketches to converge on a shared approach.